The 2024 Frontier League Hall of Fame Class

 Joe Pass

 A Second Baseman and Leftfielder, Joe spent time with the Richmond Roosters from 1996-1998, where he played with Frontier League Hall of Famers Morgan Burkhart and Fran Riordan.
 He then served as player-manager for the Dubois County Dragons in 1999.
 He played in 4 Frontier League All-Star games.
-Pass had a .325 career avg, with 133 RBI and a .391 OBP.
+Pass had a .325 career average, with 133 RBI and a .391 OBP.
 He was also named a Post-Season All-Star in both the 1996 and 1999 seasons.

 Mike Torres

 Mike was a complete player for the Windy City Thunderbolts and a fixture in their lineup for 6 seasons.
 He played second base, shortstop, and third base for the ThunderBolts.
 He racked up a .294 career average, 207 RBI, and 153 stolen bases over 565 career games.
 Torres rarely missed a game.
 He played in a league-record 339 consecutive games from 6/1/11 to 7/29/14, and 565 out of a possible 575 games in his six seasons.
-He was named an All-Star as a Second Basemen in 2011, 2012, 2013 and 2015.
+He was named an All-Star as a Second Basemen in 2011, 2012, 2013, and 2015.

 Kevin Rouch (Special Contributor)